vuepress/core/CONTRIBUTING.md

 #### `pnpm test`

-The `test` script uses Vitest to run unit testings.
+The `test` script uses Vitest to run unit testings, and uses Cypress to run end-to-end testings.

 ## End-to-end Testing